kapistelijaKrisu/FullstackForum/doc/plan.md

 ## after summer

 ### priority
+- fix frontend by underscore syntax on data
 - cleaner validator, controller functions are too long
+- history fix to navigate back
 - test failing auth and see how auth works
 - frontend error msg are not correct if server fails
 - postcount,name..other details to category